 ABOUT

-Çağlar Bıyıkoğlu, also known as Bıyıkof, is a Turkish artist who was born in Ankara in 1979.
-He completed his undergraduate education at Anadolu University in Eskişehir and earned his degree in graphic design from the Faculty of Fine Arts.
+Çağlar Bıyıkoğlu, known as “Bıyıkof”, was born in Ankara in 1979.
+He completed his undergraduate education at Eskişehir Anadolu University, Faculty of Fine Arts, Department of Graphic Design.

-After graduating, Bıyıkof worked as an illustrator and art director in advertising agencies.
-In 2009, his talent was recognized when he was selected as one of the “World’s 200 Best Illustrators” by Lurzer’s Int’l Archive.
+After graduating, he worked as an illustrator and art director in advertising agencies, and in 2009, he was named one of the “World’s Best 200 Illustrators” by Lurzer’s Int’l Archive.

-However, Bıyıkof felt compelled to explore other artistic avenues, and in 2013 he left advertising to focus on painting and illustration.
-He has since developed a unique style that blends both digital and analog techniques, and he continues to create new works in his studio in Istanbul.
+In 2013 Bıyıkof felt the need to explore artistic paths, he left advertising to focus on painting and illustration.
+Since then, he has developed a unique style using both digital and analog techniques, and continues to produce new works in his studio in Istanbul…

 IMG_4683_edit